How One European Party Shows the EU’s Struggle to Protect Its Own Values

 -

 The European People’s Party (EPP) is a transnational European party.
-It is the largest party in the European Commission.
+It is the party most represented in the European Commission.
 And, at present, it is waging a fight amongst itself.

 Why?
 Because, on Tuesday, Hungary’s parliament approved a law that would effectively shut down Central European University (CEU), or at least force it out of Budapest (CEU was founded by George Soros, who is something of a bogeyman for Hungarian Prime Minister Viktor Orban).
 The move was criticized by Hungarian institutions and individuals as well as politicians and academics around the world.
 But the Hungarian government is standing its (arguably illiberal) ground.